sp18-interns/bhavesh-intern/3  june 2022/README.md

 - 🔄 Reading blog on java generics.
 - 🔄 AmazonBook
 	- ✅  restructure all the project .
-	- ✅  follow the coffeee pattern .
+	- ✅  follow the coffeee project structure pattern .

 ### Videos